AztecProtocol/l1-contracts/README.md

 yarn slither
 ```

-When this command is run in CI, it will fail if the markdown file generated in docker don't match the one in the repository.
+When this command is run in CI, it will fail if the markdown file generated in docker doesn't match the one in the repository.

 We assume that you already have slither installed.
 You can install it with `pip3 install slither-analyzer==0.10.0 slitherin==0.5.0`.
 It is kept out of the bootstrap script as it is not a requirement for people who just want to run tests or are uninterested in the contracts.